“Better than a thousand hollow words is the word that brings peace.”- Gautam Buddha

 As Sanchi Stupa is located near Bhopal, Travellers prefer to take a cab from Bhopal to the Stupa complex.
 The nearest Airport to Sanchi is the Raja Bhoj Airport in Gandhi Nagar, Bhopal.
 Sanchi has its own railway station that’s Sanchi Railway Station which is well-connected to the different part of the country.
 The Sanchi Stupa is merely 1.5 kilometres away from Sanchi railway station.

-Further Read: 4 Best Tourist Circuits In Madhya Pradesh
+Further Read: 4 Best Tourist Circuits In Madhya Pradesh In 2022

 The magnificent structure of Sanchi Stupa attracts travellers and pilgrims from across the world.
 Plan a trip to Bhopal to experience the historical palaces, magnificent monuments, ancient shrines, engaging museums and enticing natural beauty.